Arcane Roots

-Arcane Roots were a three-piece alternative rock band from Kingston upon Thames, England, formed in 2006.
-In its final incarnation, the band consisted of Andrew Groves (vocals, guitar), Adam Burton (bass), and Jack Wrench (drums).

-After self-releasing several EPs, Arcane Roots released their debut album, Blood & Chemistry, in 2013.
+Arcane Roots are a five-piece alternative rock band from Kingston upon Thames, England, formed in 2006.
+After self-releasing several EPs, the band issued its debut full-length album, Blood & Chemistry, in 2013.
 This was followed by the Heaven & Earth EP in 2015, and their second studio album, Melancholia Hymns, in 2017.
 In 2018, they announced their intention to disband after touring for their final EP, Landslide, which was released in September of that year.
+In 2025, the band reformed, and in 2026, they issued their first new single, "A Wave, Across the Sea".

 History

 Early years (2005–2010)

 Andrew Groves and Daryl Atkins met at Reigate College in Surrey, while studying music technology.
 The pair were in numerous function/studio bands together until realising their similar opinions and approaches to music, which led to them forming the band in 2006 with bassist Frank Tiramani.
 Groves, though satisfied with being guitarist and songwriter, took up the dual role of guitarist and singer as they struggled to find a vocalist.

 The band recorded a home studio demo of five songs and began to gig around southeast London, giving the CDs away for free.
 This culminated in a support slot with the French Canadian band Malajube at the 100 Club in London in September 2007.

 In late 2007, Arcane Roots demoed three new songs—"Casualties", "An Easy Smile", and "Humanism Is a Condition"—plus reworkings of "What Becomes You" and "Becoming of Age" from their original home demo, to be included on a new EP entitled Brave the Sea.
 The album was produced and recorded by Chris Coulter, who was then working at Stakeout Studios in Richmond.

 Work on the band's next, self-titled EP started sooner than expected, when the final Brave the Sea recording sessions finished early.
 In the coming months, three new songs were recorded: "Long & Low", "Nylon", and "Rouen".
 Financial problems caused the sessions to be cut short, and only the latter two songs were completed and mixed.
 "An Easy Smile" was also taken from Brave the Sea and added to the EP.
 The record was given away at shows and was available to download from the band's Myspace page.
 It received positive reviews from small press and secured the band management.
 Following the release, Adam Burton replaced Tiramani as bassist.